-- Location tracker shows different locations: A rookie hacker may not disable the Find My iPhone for iOS or Google’s Find my Device for Android.
+- Location tracker shows different locations: a rookie hacker may not disable Find My iPhone for iOS, or Google’s Find My Device for Android.
 In these cases, these services will show your phone to be somewhere else entirely than where you are.

 How to find out who hacked your phone

 Finding out who hacked your phone depends on the hack.
 If it was a link in an email or if you were hacked using vulnerabilities of jailbroken iPhones and unofficial Androids, then it is impossible to tell who did it.

 Now, if you found one of the approved spy apps that come from either the Google Play Store or Apple Store installed on your phone, it had to be someone with physical access to your phone.
 It could be someone you know or anyone really if you leave your phone unattended in public settings.
 But if the culprit did it without logging in to any of their own accounts, it’s hard to tell.

 What to do if your phone is hacked?

 Once infected, the plan of action should go as follows: reset the phone to factory default → scan for potential viruses → inform your contacts.

 Factory reset is the deletion of data on your phone and returning the settings to the factory baseline.
 Besides deleting your contacts, pictures, and notes, any dangerous apps will be deleted as well.

 So, will a factory reset remove hackers from your device?
 Usually, but not always, since experienced threat actors can plant malware even deeper — next to the data that’s vital to your phone’s operation.